Dynflow/dynflow/doc/pages/source/documentation/index.md

 not allowed to start executing the unless it has successfully acquired a lock for it.

+### Singleton Actions
+Dynflow has a special module for actions of which there should be only one instance active at a time.
+This module provides a number of methods for managing the action's locks as well as a middleware for automatic locking.

+It works in the following way.
+The middleware tries to acquire the lock for this action, which is owned by the execution plan.
+If another action already holds the lock, it fill fail and the execution plan will transition to stopped-error state.
+Having obtained the lock, the action goes through the planning as usually.
+In run phase, the middleware checks if the execution plan still owns the lock for the action.
+If the execution plan holds the lock or there is no lock at all and the action manages to acquire it again, the execution proceeds.
+If the lock is held by another execution plan, the current one fails.
+Unlocking can be either done manually from within the action or can be left to the execution plan.
+The execution plan unlocks all locks it holds whenever it transitions to paused or stopped state.

 ### Thread-pools TODO

 -   *how it works now*